Cholesterol recommendations, to protect the heart and the health of your arteries:

 ❑ Make sure to take in plenty of fiber in the form of fruits, vegetables, and whole grains.
 Water-soluble dietary fiber is very important in reducing serum cholesterol.
 It is found in barley, beans, brown rice, fruits, glucomannan, guar gum, and oats.
 Oat bran and brown rice bran are the best foods for lowering cholesterol.
 Whole-grain cereals (in moderation) and brown rice are good as well.
 Since fiber absorbs the minerals from the food it is in, take extra minerals separately from the fiber.

-❑ In 1999, the FDA granted a health claim for products that contain plant stanols and sterol esters from any plant, especially soybeans.
-Any product containing 0.65 gram of plant sterols or 1.7 grams of plant stanols per serving can claim to reduce the risk of heart disease.
-Foods such as Minute Maid’s HeartWise orange juice or Rice Dream HeartWise rice drink.
-Or supplements are good sources, but they must be consumed as part of a low-saturated-fat and low-cholesterol diet.
-The sterols and stanols were shown to lower total cholesterol by 9 percent and bad cholesterol by 12 percent.
-Adding fish oil to the diet along with sterols or stanols had an added benefit of lowering triglycerides.
+❑ The FDA granted healthy properties to products containing plant stanols and sterols esters of any plant, especially soy.
+Any product that contains plant sterols or plant stanols can claim to reduce the risk of heart disease.
+It is proven that sterols and stanols reduce total cholesterol by 9 percent and bad cholesterol by 12 percent.
+Adding fish oil to the diet, along with sterols or stanols, had an additional benefit of reducing triglycerides.
+(Cholesterol Recommendations)

 ❑ Drink fresh juices, especially carrot, celery, and beet juices.
 Carrot juice helps to flush out fat from the bile in the liver and this helps lower cholesterol.